hiddify/Hiddify-Reality-Scanner/README.md

-> Note: If you install server-side scanner on your Hiddify Manager; You need to run the following command after finishing the scan:
+> Note: If you have installed server-side scanner on your Hiddify Manager; You need to run the following command after finishing the scan:

 ```
 systemctl start hiddify-xray